Marina Piccinini

-In 2023, she co-founded the Zauberklang Festival with Andreas Haefliger in Uri, Switzerland, where she was also named Cultural Ambassador.
-She is creator and founder of the Marina Piccinini International Masterclasses (MPIMC), and the first flutist to win the coveted Avery Fisher Career Grant.
-She is on the faculty of the Peabody Institute of Johns Hopkins University.
+In 2023, Piccinini co-founded the Zauberklang Festival in Uri, Switzerland, with Andreas Haefliger, where she also serves as Cultural Ambassador.
+She is the founder and director of the Marina Piccinini Institute (MPI) and was the first flutist to receive the Avery Fisher Career Grant.
+She serves on the faculty of the Peabody Institute of Johns Hopkins University.

 Katy Wherry